-“Fine, but it’s not as if they’ll want to see a healer who can’t help them,” the cat-man grumbled loud enough for Mateo to hear as he turned his attention back to the game.
+“Fine, but it’s not as if they’ll want to see a healer who can’t help them,” the cat-man grumbled, turning his attention back to the game.
 “Be sure you tell them you’re just there to make notes while they die.
 I’m sure they’ll love the company then.”

-Mateo’s lips drew into a thin line as he tightened his hold on his strap.
-He saw Carmyle reach over and swat the rahkanna’s arm and heard her murmur a scolding “He’s trying, you twit,” followed by a distinctive hiss from Sabbis before the cat threw his own dart.
-His landed much more on point than Carmyle’s attempt.
+Mateo’s lips pressed into thin lines as he tightened his hold on his pack.
+Carmyle swatted the rahkanna’s arm and Mateo heard her murmur a scolding “He’s trying, you twit,” followed by a distinctive hiss from Sabbis before the cat threw his own dart.
+It landed much more on point than Carmyle’s attempt.

-Mateo tugged at the strap of his pack as he walked along empty streets and considered Sabbis’ words.
-He couldn’t argue that the rahkanna was wrong.
-Rain tapped gently on his head and shoulders.
-Regardless, the harsh statement had been unnecessary.
-He needed to do this work, it was what he was here for, after all.
-But Sabbis did echo thoughts that kept sidling into his mind while over at Panella’s.
-There was not much he could do for those already so far gone, and it was a concern that his presence would bring empty hope to those well beyond his reach.
-Still, he could not simply do nothing.
+The healer tugged at the strap of his pack as he walked through empty streets, rain tapping against his head and shoulders.
+Sabbis’ harsh words repeated in his mind, nagging him, but he couldn’t argue that the rahkanna was wrong.
+Regardless, the statement had been unnecessary.
+Cruel, even.
+He needed to do this work, it was what he was here for.
+But Sabbis had unwittingly echoed thoughts that kept sidling into his mind while over at Panella’s – there was not much he could do for those already so far gone, and it was a concern that his presence would bring empty hope to those well beyond his reach.
+Still, that didn’t mean he should simply do nothing.
 Learn and move forward, this was Gah’lia’s way.
-The more information he collected now, the more lives he had the potential to save within the days and weeks to come.
-He let out a low sigh and continued on to try a few more homes.
+The more information he collected now, the more lives he had the potential to save in the days and weeks to come.
+He let out a sigh and continued on to try a few more homes.

-The healer visited several more as the day darkened into evening.
-Some were not yet afflicted and he took note of them and asked several questions about the household’s day-to-day life: where were they getting their water from, what were they eating, were they taking any supplemental herbs or remedies, did they leave the house, what precautions were they taking, so on and so forth.
+He made several stops as the day darkened into evening.
+Some homes were not yet afflicted and he asked question after question about the household’s day-to-day life: Where were they getting their water from, what were they eating, were they taking any supplemental herbs or remedies, did they leave the house, what precautions were they taking, so on and so forth.
 Several other places he visited either recently lost or were in the process of losing family members.
-He asked those if he may enter and ask questions.
-Some turned him a way, few others allowed him in, but overall the information he gathered from them was nothing more than what he’d heard already.
+He asked those if he may enter and gather information.
+Some turned him away, few others allowed him in, but overall what he found there was more the same.

 Some houses were simply silent.
 He made note of those, too.